ShenglongZhou/PREEEDM/PREEEDM/ReadMe.txt

 This source code contains the algorithm described in:

 [1] S.L.
 Zhou, N.H.
-Xiu and H.-D. Qi (2018),
+Xiu and H.-D. Qi (2019),
-"Robust Euclidean Embedding via EDM Optimization".
+Robust Euclidean Embedding via EDM Optimisation, Mathematical Programming Computation, 12:337–387.

 Please give credits to this paper if you use the code for your research.